Supercolony-net/Open-Grants-Program/applications/typechain-polkadot.md

 CEO of Supercolony, Blockchain entrepreneur, Software Engineer.
 Started my engineering career back when I was 15.
 Since then, I developed and got a lot of experience in engineering and leadership.
 Gained entrepreneur experience by founding a couple of startups.
 Inspired, co-founded and invested in Sector F, one of the top consulting companies in Ukraine that helps entrepreneurs to move faster.
 Since the beginning of this year, co-founded and led Supercolony, a Polkadot venture studio that is dedicated to building and creating of Polkadot’s ecosystem.

 **Toma Sadova**
-Product Owner
-Toma is a Product Owner of OpenBrush, Head of Education and the main organizer of the [the biggest WASM conference](https://wasm-conference.com/).
+Toma is Market Growth Lead, Product Owner of OpenBrush, and the main organizer of the [the biggest WASM conference](https://wasm-conference.com/).
 Toma started her career when she was 14.
 Since then, Toma has gained a lot of experience in IT technologies, management, leadership and crypto.
 She switched 4 career paths and figured out that blockchain/crypto is her calling!

 **Green Baneling**
 Blockchain Core Developer